-The recipe in the video to the right is uncomplicated and involves only three ingredients (including the milk).
+The recipe in the video below is uncomplicated and involves only three ingredients (including the milk).
 Note that the man in the video refers to this as "hot chocolate" but it is, in fact, cocoa.

-The video to the right will show you how to make your own delicious hot chocolate at home.
+The video above will show you how to make your own delicious hot chocolate at home.
 This should turn out amazing and rich, so different from the cocoa that you're accustomed to drinking.
 If you've never had hot chocolate, make sure that you remember that you're drinking a food!
 Leave some room for this beautiful dessert!

 © 2014 Becki Rizzuti